mohammadrezaahd/moonfished/README.txt

 Note: It is recommended to use local service for development mode.
 Otherwise, set the environment variables according to your system.
+Hint: Run cline commands in frontend directory and server commands in backend directory.